-Hirsch recommends looking for products that seal the natural moisture your body already has; look for ingredients that will attract and add more moisture, like hyaluronic acid.
+Hirsch recommends looking for products that seal in the natural moisture your body already produces; look for ingredients that will attract and add more moisture, like hyaluronic acid.
 The First Aid Beauty Ultra Repair Hydrating Serum will not only keep skin moisturized, but it also helps calm and soothe any other irritation.

 Zeichner says to look for ingredients like blackberry extract and dill; both have been shown to stimulate elastic fiber production.
 He likes the Aveeno Absolutely Ageless Restorative Night Cream.
-You’ll notice fine lines will start to disappear and your skin to look healthier overall.
+You’ll notice fine lines will start to disappear and your skin will look healthier overall.

 Skin Barrier Repair

-According to Dr. Zeichner, loss of hydration and the resulting inflammation that comes from it worsens crepey skin.
-He recommends looking for purified petrolatum in your moisutirzer; products like the Vaseline Intensive Care Advanced Repair Lotion have it.
+According to Zeichner, loss of hydration and the resulting inflammation that comes from it worsens crepey skin.
+He recommends looking for purified petrolatum in your moisturizer; products like the Vaseline Intensive Care Advanced Repair Lotion have it.
 It protects the skin’s barrier, prevents water loss, hydrates, and plumps thin skin.